Too many freelancers get this wrong.

-But before we get to that one thing, we need to understand one simple concept.
+But before we get to that one thing, let's go back in time.

-In a previous post we learned about 4 effective strategies to find freelance work.
+In a previous I shared 4 effective strategies to find freelance work.

 To recap, the strategies are: